snoyberg/snoyman.com/content/blog/theories-of-obesity.md

 OK, with that out of the way, let's state a clear question: why do people become obese?
 There are multiple variations of this question that play in too:

-* Why are people obese more often today than, says, in the 1970s, at least in the western world?
+* Why are people obese more often today than, say, in the 1970s, at least in the western world?
 * Why are more people suffering from metabolic disorders like diabetes, chronic conditions like heart disease and cancer, and so on, at seemingly higher rates than previously?

 ## Calories in, calories out